<back :: contents :: next>

 I asked how he was doing in his new apartment and he laughed that he forgot the other day and turned up at his mother's place.
 The way he spoke, it sounded like it was just one of those days and had never happened before, but I knew it was a regular occurrence.

-After walking and talking like this for the best part of half an hour, Colby making the same jokes and observations he always did, and me laughing at his innocent jests, when the announcement came over the comms that Bobby had been found.
+We walked and talked like this for the best part of half an hour, Colby making the same jokes and observations he always did, and me laughing at his innocent jests, when the announcement came over the comms that Bobby had been found.
 Shortly after, the parents came on and in choked, emotion-filled voices thanked us all.

 Colby had tears in his eyes.
 He looked so happy and relieved I had to hug him.
 I asked if he'd like to come back to my place to celebrate with some juice and to watch It's a Wonderful Life on vid.